MVP (TV series): Production

-The Screen Door production began filming in 2006 in the Toronto, London and Hamilton, Ontario areas and generated wide interest including from the National Hockey League itself.
+The Screen Door production began filming in 2006 in the Toronto, London and Hamilton, Ontario areas.
+The show generated wide interest before its premiere, particularly from the National Hockey League itself as executives were concerned that the series' purportedly racy content would create a negative image for the league.
 The budget for the first ten episodes was approximately $14 million.
-It was distributed by Screendoor International.